natefinch/gocog/README.md

 	  gocog [OPTIONS] [INFILE | @FILELIST] ...

 	  Runs gocog over each infile.
-	  Strings prepended with @ are assumed to be files continaing newline delimited lists of files to be processed.
+	  Strings prepended with @ are assumed to be files continaing newline delimited lists of gocog command lines.
+	  Command line options are passed to each command line in the file list, but options on the file list line will override command line options.
+You may have filelists specified inside filelist files.

 	Help Options:
 	  -h, --help         Show this help message